Site: Kansai Advanced Research Center (KARC)

 This section is concerned with advanced man-machine interface issues, considering a networked environment (computer interface to richly networked information system).
 Using computer tools, analysis of the dialogue between user and machine is carried out.
 A highly visual approach is employed in interface design.
 Problems include the assumption that a user will attempt to use software without having read the manual and will be remotely located (network connection).
 Dialogue is assessed for varied help interface designs and user query sequences.

-This section performs research on modeling human intelligent functions to achieve machine understanding of natural language.
+Intelligent processing is concerned with research in machine understanding of natural language.
 An approach in use is to attempt to understand "puns" as an avenue towards deep understanding by machine identification of hidden meanings.
-The emphasis is not only on literal meanings but also on hidden meanings.

 This section considers computational emulation of biological models for efficient processing of images (by segmentation) and speech (by neural networks).
 This is an example of a broadly interdisciplinary research project that might produce results impacting image transmission and storage, and direct audio programming of computers.

 This research broadly addresses "intelligence" in living material through studies at the sub-cell and molecular level.
 To see genes and chromosomes at the molecular level, an order of magnitude greater resolution than that obtained from a microscope is needed.
 Fourier transform processing has been successfully used to separate and sharpen images, layer by layer, by deconvolution.
 A sequence of such images, akin to stop-motion photography, allows direct vision of changes within a cell, and correlation of these changes with externally observed events or stimuli.
 Copying or regeneration of a cell and energy conversion in muscle are phenomena under investigation.
 In both cases, some form of communication takes place within the cell and it is the objective of the research to further the understanding of these communications.